What Does 1031 Depreciation Recapture?

 Frequently Asked Questions

-What properties qualify for a 1031 exchange?
+Which properties can be included in a 1031 exchange?